 Complete Hospital Bag List for Baby

-Their skin is very sensitive, and their first poops are very sticky and tar-like, so you want to make sure to change them as often as possible.
+Their skin is susceptible, and their first poops are very sticky and tar-like, so you want to make sure to change them as often as possible.

 And whether you are breastfeeding or bottle-feeding right away, they have all the supplies needed for that.
+The hospital blankets work fine for burping the baby, so extra cloths aren’t necessary.
 They make it very easy for you to focus on bonding with your baby.

-One thing your hospital bag needs for a baby is a going home outfit.
-Most of the time, if you want newborn photos done, they will end up doing this the day you will leave.
+One thing your hospital bag needs for a baby is a going-home outfit.
+If you want newborn photos done, they will do this the day you will leave most of the time.

 You can usually stop by any fire department, and they will install it for you or double-check it is installed correctly.